Questions

 All but about four of the scouts in the movie were played by actual Major League Baseball scouts.
 Tom Gamboa is perhaps best known as the Kansas City Royals first base coach who was attacked on the field by two fans during a game against the Chicago White Sox on September 19, 2002.

-READ ALSO: What is the animal safety?
+READ ALSO: What is the purpose of legal insurance?

 What method did Billy Beane use?